mikkolaj/swozo/integrated-services/quiz/README.md

   - question: ...
 ```

-- `/usr/src/server/params/params.json` that contain time in seconds for quiz duration and mapping between user key and something that will allow teacher to see whos results are these
+- `/usr/src/server/params/params.json` that contain time in seconds for quiz duration and mapping between user key and something that will allow teacher to see whose results are these

 example: